MicrosoftDocs/dynamics-365-ai/ai-docs/sales/intro-admin-guide-sales-insights.md

 -	Define how long you want to retain the data in the application and remove seller-specific data.
 To learn more, see [Data retention and deletion through Privacy](data-retention-deletion-policy.md).

 -	Enable preview features.
 To learn more, see [Enable preview features](enable-preview-features-sales-insights-app.md).

+## For effective use of Sales Insights

+- Use the out-of-the-box entities (contact, opportunity, lead, account, and case) while creating records in the application.
+If changes to the entity are required in your organization, customize only these out-of-the-box entities to meet your requirements.
+This helps the application to analyze the records, and generate models and predictions effectively.

+- Ensure that the **Change Tracking** option for the following entities are enabled: Account, Contact, Lead, Opportunity, System User, Team, Queue, Organization, Email, Phone Call, Task, Appointment, Activity Party,  Connection, Business Unit, Metric, Opportunity Product, Product, Opportunity Sales Process, Process Stage, Connection Role, Workflow, Goal, Role, System User Roles, Note, Auto Capture Settings, Auto Capture Rule, and Lead To Opportunity Sales Process.

+    1. Go to **Settings** > **Customizations** > **Customize the System**.

+    2. On the **Default Solution** page, expand **Entity** and then select an entity.

+    3. In the **General** tab, under **Data Services** section, verify that the **Change Tracking** option is enabled.

+- Ensure that you do not delete the **Sales Insights MDL Config** solution from the solutions.
+If deleted, the Sales Insights features give inaccurate results and might be disabled.

+    However, if you want to delete the **Sales Insights MDL Config** solution due to storage issues, uninstall the **SalesInsightsAddOn** solution too.
+This ensures that the **Sales Insights MDL Config** solution doesn't reinstall automatically when future updates are pushed to your organization.

 ## Privacy notice